 A business continuity plan is not the same as a disaster recovery plan, although they have a lot of similarities.
 As CIO magazine explains, a BC plan is about “maintaining business functions or quickly resuming them in the event of a major disruption,” while DR “focuses mainly on restoring an IT infrastructure and operations after a crisis.”
-In other words, DR is specific to IT, while a business continuity plan is concerned with the continuity of the entire organization (we discussed the six things you needed to include in your disaster recovery plan in an earlier article).
+In other words, DR is specific to IT, while a business continuity plan is concerned with the continuity of the entire organization.

 When you create your business continuity plan, make sure you consider these six criteria:

 As Ready.gov reports, your business continuity plan should start with a complete analysis of the consequences of a business disruption and can include:

 • Lost sales and income, or delayed sales or income